bsamodro/F5BS/CIS-OCP-OVN-ConfigMap/CIS-Troubleshooting.md

     ...
   }
   ```
+4. Select View → Problems to view any schema validation errors.
+5. Fix any issues highlighted before applying the configuration.

+Example:
-- Select View -> Problems to see schema validation error, in this sample, I have typo in pool monitoring "tcp_half_open"
+In this sample, there is a typo in the pool monitoring value:
+"tcp_half_open" (should be a valid monitor name).
+VS Code will highlight this as a schema error under the "Problems" tab.